ncss/necsus/README.md

     image: str | None     # An optional absolute url to an image resource.
     media: str | None     # An optional absolute url to a media (mpeg) resource.
     css: str | None       # An optional absolute url to a stylesheet which should be added to the page.
-    mjs: str | None       # An optional absolute url to a Javascript module which should be loaded onto the page.
+    js: str | None        # An optional absolute url to a Javascript script which should be loaded onto the page.
+                          # If the URL ends in .mjs, the script will be loaded as a module instead.

+    base_url: str | None  # A URL to take all other resources relative to (if they are relative links).
     from_bot: int | None  # A bot ID if this message is from a bot, otherwise None.
     state: JSON | None    # None in normal operation, any non-null JSON object in a stateful conversation.
 }